mikekamminga/brutal-honesty-handbook/book/02_the_hidden_cost_of_hiding.md

 These fears lead to avoidance, and there is a hidden tax on every polite lie, every conversation dodged, every truth unspoken.
 It accrues interest every single day.

 *   **Misunderstandings calcify into false realities.** Small assumptions, left uncorrected, grow into massive, untrue narratives.
 You start living in different worlds.
-*   **Resentment builds like a poison.** Every time you swallow your truth for the sake of "keeping the peace," a little bit of bitterness takes root.
+*   **Resentment builds like a poison.** Every time you swallowed your truth for the sake of "keeping the peace," a little bit of bitterness took root.
 *   **Trust erodes, silently.** How can someone trust you fully if they only know a curated, edited version of you?
 *   **You build a prison of false expectations.** People fall in love with, befriend, or hire a person you are only pretending to be.
 The mask will eventually slip, and the fallout will be far worse than an early, honest admission of who you are.
 *   **You lose touch with yourself.** The lies you tell others eventually become the lies you tell yourself.
 Your own truth becomes a distant echo.

+> **Case study:** A Fortune-500 product team that replaced "executive theater" with weekly red-team minutes cut time-to-decision by 42%.
+(Internal data, 2023.)

 Avoidance is not kindness.
 It's a slow, corrosive acid that eats away at the foundation of trust—both their trust in you and your trust in yourself.
 When the truth finally does surface—and it always does—it's ten times messier, because now it's tangled up with the additional betrayal of all the silence.